 Stay at the Snow Hotel or try excursions at Camp Tamok, learning about the Sami people and meeting the local wildlife.

 Another bonus point for Norway?
 You could pair a tour of the southern cities, such as Bergen and Oslo, with a trip to the Arctic Circle.
-Try a cruise to take you all the way north, allowing you to stop and take in destinations along the way.
+Try a cruise to head north, allowing you to stop and take in destinations along the way.

 - Visit Norway on a winter tour with a tailor-made itinerary